 Sending an item to GoldPaid from Barrow-in-Furness

 It begins with a message: a Barrow shop sends GoldPaid photos on WhatsApp and asks questions before posting anything.
-Barrow's post goes out under the LA postcode area, and a posted item travels by Royal Mail Special Delivery Guaranteed, a tracked and insured service.
+Barrow's post goes out under the LA postcode area, and a posted item travels by Royal Mail Special Delivery Guaranteed, a tracked and signed-for service.
 Because Barrow is a more remote location at the end of the peninsula, a shop should allow that delivery may take an extra working day, and GoldPaid can confirm timings before anything is posted.

 Barrow's geography is its strongest reason to use an online and postal service.
 The town sits at the end of the A590, often described as one of the longest cul-de-sacs in the country, and the nearest city, Lancaster, is around 48 miles away by road, roughly an hour's drive.
 Preston is well over an hour beyond that.